Semester Start Requirements

 Prior to each semester’s posted deadline for the semester start requirements, all students must complete (or confirm completion of) the following requirements.
 Deadlines are set forth in the Academic Calendar and included in many email communications.

 All students must

 - Participate in course registration.

-- Contact Student Academic & Financial Services to review their invoices and payment arrangements.
+- Contact Student Financial Services to review their invoices and payment arrangements.

-- Invoices are mailed beginning in May (for the fall term), and emailed in October (for the winter term) and January (for the spring term).
+- Invoices are mailed beginning in May (for the fall semester) and November (for the spring semester).

-- Students are encouraged to contact Student Academic & Financial Services to streamline the process of completing the term start requirements
+- Students are encouraged to contact Student Financial Services to streamline the process of completing the semester start requirements

 - Meet the Payment Deadline Requirement.

 - Satisfy high school requirements and receive a high school diploma (all new undergraduate students), bachelor's requirements (all new graduate students) or master’s requirements (all new postgraduate students) by submitting final, official documentation.

 - Satisfy the health services requirement (all new students).